 The essay below is an expanded version of an article first published at the Manhattan Institute's City Journal.

-In 2018, the first two Muslim women elected to Congress – Ilhan Omar and Rashida Tlaib – were elected with the help of both Islamist and progressivist bases.
-Was this a cautious, temporary ideological alliance?
-Or have some of America's Muslim communities - and its Islamists - embraced progressivist politics?
+In 2018, the first two Muslim women elected to Congress – Ilhan Omar and Rashida Tlaib – did so with the help of both Islamist and progressivist bases.
+For years, critics have thought the collaboration between Islamist groups and sections of the Left to be a cautious, temporary ideological alliance.
+In fact, a growing section of American Islamism has sincerely embraced progressivist politics, despite its clear contradictions with theocratic ideals.

 Writing recently in the New York Times, Cato Institute fellow Mustafa Akyol argues that America's "Muslim community," far from campaigning for theocracy (as claimed by "Islamophobes"), is in fact being swarmed by a powerful, welcome "creeping liberalism."